 - Reduce a large clitoral hood by re-positioning the clitoris and removing the extra skin.

-Patients from outside the LA-area typically email photos of their labia, and then schedule a phone consult to discuss the surgical plan.
-Even if the first labiaplasty is recent, Dr. Alter can often access whether a reconstruction is possible.
+Patients from outside the LA area typically email photos of their labia and then schedule a phone consultation to discuss the surgical plan.
+Even if the first labiaplasty is recent, Dr. Alter can assess whether a reconstruction is possible.

-Patients need to stay in town anywhere from two to five days after surgery to make sure that recovering is going well.
+Patients need to stay in town anywhere from two to five days after surgery to make sure that their recovery is going well.
 Post-operative care is usually minimal.